 Planning to spend 2 days in Singapore, and wondering all the best things to do, see, and eat?
-Read this detailed guide for the perfect 2 days in Singapore itinerary, with all the insider tips on things you must see, advice on where to stay, where to eat the best food, and more!
+Read this detailed guide for the perfect 2 day Singapore itinerary, with all the insider tips on things you must see, advice on where to stay, where to eat the best food, and more!

 Singapore may be a tiny country, but what it lacks in size, it definitely makes up for in things to do (and eat)!
 The island-nation boasts a wide array of interesting sights, the perfect mix of urban life and greenery, an efficient transportation system, cleanliness, a focus on sustainability, a delicious food scene, and more – seriously, this is a city that has it all.
 Spending 2 days in Singapore will give you just a taste of the best of it!

 I had never really put much thought into visiting Singapore until I read the bestselling novel, Crazy Rich Asians – after hearing about the mouth-watering (and cheap!) hawker food, the modern architecture, and the fusion of nature and technology, I was immediately intrigued and put it on my bucket list (and secretly hoped that I would find myself my own Nick Young here).

 Over the summer, I had the opportunity to spend 2 days in Singapore on the way to a friend’s wedding in Bali.
 Because it is so compact and efficient, it was the perfect city to explore, even with a limited period of time.

 I may not have found myself a Nick Young there, but I am happy to report that Singapore lived up to all of my expectations!
 Read on for the perfect 2 days in Singapore itinerary, and to find out all the best things to do, see, and eat!